Statutes Governing Property Assessment and Taxation

 After the board of assessment appeals finalizes determinations for hearings held in March or April, a taxing jurisdiction determines the amount of property tax revenue that it will need for the upcoming fiscal year and sets a mill rate.
 Multiplying the mill rate (the basis for which is a thousandth of a dollar) by a property’s net assessment results in the property tax.
 The net assessment of a property is the assessment minus all exemptions for which a taxpayer qualifies.

 Although a taxpayer establishes a property tax liability as of October 1, a tax collector does not mail a tax bill for that liability until the following June.
 (A tax collector may mail a tax bill even later if there is a delay in establishing the mill rate.)
 Also, tax collectors do not mail tax bills for some motor vehicles until the following January.
-While state law requires tax collectors to mail tax bills, it also specifies that a tax collector’s failure to do so does not invalidate the tax (Chapter 204 - Sec.
+While state law requires tax collectors to mail tax bills, it also specifies that a tax collector’s failure to do so does not invalidate the tax.
+Failure to receive a tax bill does not exempt you from payments of all taxes and all interest charges (Chapter 204 - Sec.
 12-130).

 Local jurisdictions determine whether property taxes are due in one or more installments.
 State law provides a 30-day grace period for a property tax payment (Chapter 204 - Sec.
 12-142).
 If a taxpayer pays a tax after the 30-day grace period, the payment is delinquent.
 State law requires tax collectors to add interest, at the rate of 1 ½ percent per month or any portion of a month, to a delinquent tax bill (Chapter 204 - Sec.
 12-145).
 For example, a tax due July 1 is payable on or before August 1.
 If the tax is paid August 2, interest equals 3% (1 ½ percent for July and 1 ½ percent for August).